VerseChow/OSVOS_DataCollection/README.md

 1. Train with Feed first frame into FCN network to extract the feature of the object wanted to be segmented until loss get down a threshold
 2. Feed in the rest vedio frames to get segmentation of the object and Bounding Box information of the object.

+We have a demo video on youtube, please click link: [OSVOS Data Collection](https://www.youtube.com/watch?v=xKtegsclTI8)